tenstorrent/luwen/INSTALL.md

 # Install

-This document provides instructions for building and installing various distributions.
+This document provides development instructions for building and installing various distributions.

 ## Dependencies